thewoolleyman/boxbuilder/README.markdown

 1. Copy the example boxbuilderrc\_download\_example config file to boxbuilderrc\_download and publish it in your own git repo (you can create one for free on github)
 2. (optional) Edit the variables in it to point to your own chef repositories, config path, and json path (and any other variables you want to add/override).
 3. (optional) Create or reuse custom chef cookbooks in your chef repositories at which you pointed.
 If you wish, you can fork or copy the default ones and customize them.
-4. Set/export the 'boxbuilderrc\_url' variable to point to your custom boxbuilderrc\_download you published in your own git repo.
-You can set/export boxbuilderrc\_url in the following ways:
+4. Set/export the 'boxbuilderrc\_download\_url' variable to point to your custom boxbuilderrc\_download you published in your own git repo.
+You can set/export boxbuilderrc\_download\_url in the following ways:
-    * Directly on the command line (an error will be raised if an existing .boxbuilderrc exists and contains a different boxbuilderrc\_url)
+    * Directly on the command line (an error will be raised if an existing .boxbuilderrc exists and contains a different boxbuilderrc\_download\_url)
     * In $HOME/.boxbuilderrc if you are running 'boxbuilder\_bootstrap' or 'boxbuilder'
     * In $HOME/.boxbuilder\_remote\_bootstraprc if you are running 'boxbuilder\_remote\_bootstrap'
     * In $HOME/.boxbuilder\_build\_amirc if you are running 'boxbuilder\_build\_ami'